Raelr/Scrapyard-Cpp/README.md

 $ ./bin/Debug-macosx-x86_64/Sandbox/Sandbox
 ```

-You should see the follwing output:
+You should see the following output:

 ```bash
 [2020-05-17 08:58:29.433] [info] Running Scrapyard with MacOSX build